Nithin123t/Event-Planner/DEPLOYMENT.md

 ## Notes

 - Make sure your GitHub repository is public or you have connected your GitHub account to Vercel with appropriate permissions.
-- The `vercel.json` file in the project root configures the build and output directory for Vercel.
+- The `vercel.json` file in the project root is optional.
+If present, it may override the build and development settings defined in your Vercel project settings.
+You can remove or simplify this file if you prefer to manage build settings via the Vercel UI.